 One of my favorite retreats on the ship was the far end of the stern behind the chains of the rudder.
 Leaning over the side, I gazed at the wake for hours on end.
 The waves came one after the other to lure my vision into their spirals, and to look away required a strong effort.
 The curls, the circular ripples, the bedlam, the eddying wavelets, the dances of the foamy trails, the struggles between the waves that reunite behind the keel, clutching and writhing, the formation of swift funnels trailing clusters of transparent bubbles in their vortex - all these little dramas of drop and of foam exercised on my eyes an irresistible fascination.
 Beyond the swift and twisting line of the wake, large surfaces of foam pass by, thrown aside to the right and left by the prow of the ship.
-There are islands, archipelagos, and continents that coalesce, break apart, diminish, dissolve and vanish.
-In reality, there is not a great difference, geologically speaking, between these continents of foam and the continents of land that we inhabit.
-Small or large, all phenomena are analogous: our continents also will dissolve and reform elsewhere, like clusters of white bubbles carried along by the wake of the vessel.
+There are islands, archipelagos, and continents that coalesce, break apart, diminish, dissolve also wooden houses painted with a red or white wash and perched on two- or three-foot pilings of masonry above the always moist soil, and Negroes' quarters resembling behives, half-buried in the tall grass of a garden.
+Finally, in the distance, is the thick wall of cypress tracing the outline of the river.

-Leaning over in order to see the dark mass of the ship reflecting in the sea, one can distinguish strange animals in the enormous depths than because of its details.
+This landscape has an eternal, unchanging quality, and it inspires through its tranquillity, its majesty, and the grandeur of its lines, rather than because of its details.
 In order to love and understand Louisiana, one must spend every evening contemplating the severe horizon of its forests, the solemn beauty of its countryside, the silent current of its river.